Phoscur/Phlame/readme.md

 ## Hono JSX

 Don't think just because there are `.tsx` files in this repo, that we have React!
-No it's very plain TypeScript, Hono, Custom WebComponents and HTMX - but JSX tooling is great (e.g. syntax highlighting) - maybe we only need the static parts.
+No it's very plain TypeScript, Hono, Custom WebComponents and HTMX - but JSX tooling is great (e.g. syntax highlighting) - maybe we only need the static parts (only functional components).
 And I haven't even added VanJS yet!

 ## Easter POC 2024: